mkaesz/ml-nyc_taxi_demand_predictor/README.md

 Predict Taxi Demand in New York City

+## Business problem

+The current challenge facing the taxi industry in New York City revolves around effectively managing and meeting the fluctuating demand for taxi services.
+The demand for taxi drivers experiences significant variations throughout the day, week, and year, resulting in inefficiencies and difficulties in ensuring a reliable and timely service for passengers.
+The need for a solution that optimally aligns taxi driver availability with fluctuating demand patterns is crucial to enhance operational efficiency, customer satisfaction, and the overall sustainability of the taxi industry in New York City.
 ## Quick setup

 1. Create a free account at Hopsworks and export Hopsworks API key and project